 Zip lines have a high cool quotient, though they're not all created equal.

 Some are quite short.
 Some aren't in the tree canopy or a scenic place.

 We're guessing that teens would most enjoy racing friends or family on dueling zip lines, which you can find near Lake Michigan at the ski resorts Boyne Highlands near Harbor Springs, Mich., and Boyne Mountain near Charlevoix.
 Their courses also are among the longest in the region.

-The longest indoor zip line in North America is the Barnacle Blast over Nickelodeon Universe in the Mall of America in Bloomington, Minn.
+One of the longest indoor zip lines in North America is the Barnacle Blast over Nickelodeon Universe in the Mall of America in Bloomington, Minn.
 It's part of the Dutchman's Deck Adventure Course, which includes a high-ropes course and slides.

 For more, see A zeal for zip lines.